andrewbaxter/lunk/readme.md

 ## How the graph algorithm works

-When an event occurs (wrapped by `eg.event`) the code modifies some values (primitives, lists).
+When an event occurs (wrapped by `eg.event`) the user's code modifies some values (primitives, lists).
 After this initial event handling finishes, the callback graph is executed.

 The way this happens is as follows:

-1. The dependency tree is collected by recursively walking outputs from all modified nodes/new links.
-This also identifies all nodes transitively "involved" in the event as well as leaves (nodes with no downstream nodes).
+1. The dependency tree is collected by starting at all modified nodes/new links and recursively walking outputs.

-   In this step, "cycle" links (links that have an output that was an input earlier in the graph) are identified and filtered out.
-Note that cycles are broken even without this - this is an extra process to avoid links one step earlier (for the "better" feedback loop example again).
+   In this step, simple "cycle" links (links that have an output that was an input earlier in the graph) are identified and filtered out.
+Note that cycles are broken even without this - this is an extra process to avoid links one step earlier.

+   Nodes with no downstream links are identified as leaf nodes.

-2. Using the leaves as roots, do a DFS through inputs.
+2. Using the leaves as roots, do a DFS backwards through inputs.

    The DFS stops searching whenever it goes out of the "involved" node set or it encounters a node that had already started processing.

    Link callbacks are called as the DFS unwinds (i.e. after all their dependencies were processed).

-3. If a link callback added new links to the graph, repeat (using the existing processed node set).
+3. If any callback added new links to the graph, repeat (using the existing processed node set).

 Re-entrant calls to `eg.event` (i.e. while `eg.event` is executing) are dropped.

 ### Preventing feedback loops

-_Note: This depends on the execution environment, for instance JS doesn't trigger `change` event handlers from code-initiated changes during other event processing.
-However, GTK executes callbacks immediately when the value is changed and is thus affected._
+_Note: If/in which circumstances this happens depends on the execution environment - for instance JS doesn't trigger `change` event handlers from code-initiated changes during other event processing.
+However, GTK executes callbacks immediately when the value is changed and is thus strongly affected._

+_Note: If feedback happens with a delay, the mechanisms here work since this library only deals with synchronous event handling.
+In such cases doing time-based debouncing, ignoring same-value changes (maybe with `HistPrim`) or manually, can work._

 A common scenario is: you have a textbox, something happens when the value changes, and also an external event (reset button, load button) can cause the value to change and this should be reflected in the textbox.
-Naively this would end up in an infinite feedback loop.
+Naively this would end up in an infinite feedback loop, with the value change triggering the value change and the value change updating the textbox.

 #### Naive implementation